Franceway Ranna Cossitt: Financial difficulties of the College

 These efforts were continued to the meeting of the General Assembly, which occurred in May following, Its sessions were held at Elkton, Kentucky.
-When the Assembly met, it appeared that the Church had been fully awakened to the importance and danger of the crisis.
-A magnificent scheme was formed.
-If it had been carried into effective operation, it would have relieved the College from debt, and rendered it permanent, if not prosperous.
-It was proposed to raise one hundred thousand dollars for educational purposes.
+When the Assembly met, it proposed raising one hundred thousand dollars for educational purposes.
 Fifty-five thousand dollars of that sum was to serve as a perpetual endowment of Cumberland College; thirty thousand was to be used in Pennsylvania, in the endowment of a college there; and the remaining fifteen thousand dollars was to constitute a sort of floating capital, to be used as circumstances might suggest.
-Several of the most popular young men in the Church were engaged as agents; the people were not illiberal in their subscriptions, and everything seemed to promise well.
-Dr. Cossitt confidently believed that the College would be endowed and that the most liberal provision would be made for the education of candidates for the ministry.
-This last was always a controlling thought with him, as it has been with all the earnest educators in our Church.
-This thought originated the impulse which led to the establishment of Cumberland College first and afterward to the establishment of Cumberland University.
+Several of the most popular young men in the Church were engaged as agents and Cossitt confidently believed that the College would be endowed and that the most liberal provision would be made for the education of candidates for the ministry.

-At the General Assembly of 1841 things seemed to be going forward smoothly.
-The friends of the College were still hopeful, and even buoyant.
-It was announced at the General Assembly of 1842, that Cumberland College was still hopelessly in debt, that its property was under execution, and liable to be placed under the sheriff's hammer any day.
-The troubles of Cumberland College threw a shadow over Dr. Cossitt's path which continued to his dying day.
-The happiest hours of his life were those in which he was struggling—often against fearful odds—for prosperity, or to maintain the existence, of the Institution.
-It was the enterprise through which he expected his name to be handed down to posterity if it should reach posterity at all.
-He felt that his work in the College was the great work of his life.